About Middle Way Musings

 My Journey

-Now, as a full-time student at a Tibetan Monastic University, I’m documenting this journey—both the profound realizations and the everyday experiences of monastic life.
+Now, as a full-time monk and student at a Tibetan Monastic University following the Nalanda Tradition, I’m documenting this journey—both the profound insights and the everyday experiences of monastic life.

 Why Madhyamaka?